 October 01, 2017

 Hardness.
 We measured hardness at the office on August 28th and it was 27 grains.
 Based on our total pumping in August, it averaged 25 grains.
 A grain is approximately 17.1 milligrams per liter.
-We expect hardness to remain the same for the next couple of months due to lower demand.
+We expect hardness to remain at this level through the month of September.

 Grain per gallon (gpg) is a unit of water hardness defined as 1 grain (64.8 milligrams) of calcium carbonate dissolved in 1 US gallon of water (3.785412 L).
 It translates into 1 part in about 58,000 parts of water or 17.1 parts per million (ppm).